By wearing wrist and ankle weights while walking, you can increase the benefits of your workouts.

 If you experience pain while using the lightest available strap-on weights, look for other ways to increase the challenge and benefits of your workouts.

 This could involve forgoing ankle and wrist weights in favor of carrying light hand weights.

 Another option is to ditch the weights entirely and walk for longer, increase your pace, or change your route to include some hills.

 Wrist and Ankle Weights Benefits Summary

-Numerous health benefits can be attained from walking for between 20 and 60 minutes, at least 3 times a week.
-Walking is also a good way to shed some pounds and prevent weight gain.
+You can attain numerous health benefits by walking for between 20 and 60 minutes at least 3 times a week.

 Along with enabling you to either lose weight or maintain your current weight, this walking schedule will improve your cardiovascular health and muscle tone over time.

 Remember, no exercise is entirely risk-free.
 However, the potential benefits of wearing light ankle and wrist weights while walking outweigh the risks.

 If you stick with weights in the 1 to 3-pound range, you will significantly boost your walk’s fitness benefits and be less likely to suffer an injury.